• Skip to primary navigation

 What glassware and garnish are used?

 Take that lovely and large glass pitcher out of the cupboard and mix your Bourbon Sweet Tea into it.
-Pour individual servings into rocks glasses over ice and with some fresh sprigs of mint and lemon wheels for garnish.
+Pour individual servings into your chosen glasses over ice and with some fresh sprigs of mint and lemon wheels for garnish.

 Can you make this recipe with whiskey?